coconutbeaches/dine-merge-mobile-order/README.md

 ### 🛠 Dev Setup

 This repo ships with a `.devcontainer` folder for a consistent Node.js 20 environment.
-The container automatically runs `npm install` on creation and forwards port **5173** for the Vite dev server.
+The container automatically runs `npm install` on creation and is configured for Next.js development.

 If Codespaces or Codex fails to start, open the Command Palette and choose **"Codespaces: Rebuild Container"**.
 Logs from the build will appear in the terminal if something goes wrong.